jpcsp/jpcsp/README.txt

 -> Added an experimental xBRZ plugin for improved 2D texture scaling

 -> Added support of kernel module so that many chinese patched game are worked

+-> Complete rewrite of the video modules (sceMpeg, scePsmfPlayer) for improved compatibility

+-> Added support to run the PSP original VSH interface

+-> Experimental support to run the original PSP complete boot process using Low Level Emulation (LLE).
+This method is able to run the official PSP 6.61 EBOOT.PBP and from there, the CFW PROC-C for 6.61.